sonneil/bible-verse-detector/README.md

     a - Remote Interface has "User Authentication" checked and it matches {GoLiveOpenLPConfig.OPENLP_USERNAME, GoLiveOpenLPConfig.OPENLP_PASSWORD}.

     b - Host and Port matches GoLiveOpenLPConfig config.

+    c - Make sure you have a Bible installed in OpenLP.
+I'm using Reina Valera 1960 (Spanish)

 4 - Start the program running bible-detector/START.bat